OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 #### When the Pin Fails

-Pinning failures can occur for various reasons: either the app is expecting another key or certificate than offered by the server and/or load balancer, or there might be a man-in-the-middle attack going on.
+Pinning failures can occur for various reasons: either the app is expecting another key or certificate than offered by the server, or there might be a man-in-the-middle attack occuring.
 In both cases and similar as with Android, there are various ways to respond to such a situation.
 Please see the section "[When the Pin Fails](0x05g-Testing-Network-Communication.md#when-the-pin-fails)" in the chapter "Android Network Communication".

 ### Static Analysis